 According to Herodotus, “Egypt was the gift of the Nile”.
 Indeed, Nile played a major role in the establishment of ancient Egypt, supporting it both economically and politically.
 However, it also created a few problems.

 Because ancient Egyptians lived closer to the river, they were largely exposed to mosquito-borne diseases such as malaria as well as other parasitic infections.
-On the other hand, a large number of outsized mummies of the wealthy class indicate overindulgence and sugar-rich diet.
+On the other hand, a large number of outsized mummies of the wealthy class indicate overindulgence and a sugar-rich diet.
 Injuries and excessive physical stress was a major health concern among labors and farmers.

 All things put together resulted in the low life expectancy of the ancient Egyptians.
 The likelihood of the survival of most citizens above 40 years was extremely low.
 King Tutankhamun, who died when he was just 18 or 19 years of age, is suspected of having been suffering from multiple diseases before his death.

 6. They Were Excellent Ship Builders